panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ## 4. Values of refs

-In the examples above I've been using the count ref, which normally operates on a an integer value.
-Thus refs can store primitive values like numbers, strings, booleans, `undefined` or `null`.
+In the examples above I've been using the count ref, which normally operates on an integer value.
+Thus refs can store primitive values like numbers, strings, booleans, `undefined`, or `null`.

-But a ref can store and even more complex data structures: objects, arrays, maps, and even DOM elements (I'll describe how it does that in the next section).
+But a ref can also store more complex data structures: objects, arrays, maps, and even DOM elements (I'll describe how it does that in the next section).

 Let's store inside of a ref a plain JavaScript object: